BindaCMS/binda/README.md

 - don't add gem dependencies unless it's absolutely necessary
 - keep it simple and be DRY
 - add [tests](#How_to_test)
-- comment your code following [Yard guidelines](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) principles (use `yard server -t` to see the HTML version at `http://localhost:8808`, if you make any change to the doc just refresh the page and the documentaion page gets updated automagically)
+- comment your code following [Yard guidelines](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) principles (use `yard server -r` to see the HTML version at `http://localhost:8808`, if you make any change to the doc just refresh the page and the documentaion page gets updated automagically)
 - update the README.rb file, use Github markdown
 - if you are not adding a core feature consider writing a plugin instead
 - improve and/or add new I18n translations